aahsnr-configs/linux-system/gentoo/README.md

 ---

 ## Part 4 — Btrfs Filesystem and Subvolumes

+In this minimal‑var layout only `/var/tmp` receives its own subvolume; all other writable areas beneath `/var` reside directly on the `@/var` subvolume.
+CoW is disabled on `/var` and `/var/tmp` via `chattr +C` so that database journals, package manager caches, and temporary files do not fragment.

 ### 4.1 — Create Btrfs Filesystem